 36. Visit a nature center – Many of them have programs that will help your Cub Scouts complete adventures.

-39. Have a Cub Scout theater night – Have the boys bring costumes and props to the event.
+39. Have a Cub Scout theater night – Have the Scouts bring costumes and props to the event.
 Give them a little time to create and practice an original skit with their den.
 Then have all the dens perform.
-Find skit ideas here.
+Check out this idea for DIY Cub Scout skits.

 40. Play human foosball – We built a human foosball court like this one.